yashnayan8795/Chest-Xray-Diagnosis/README.md

 ## ✅ Objective

-To build a machine learning system that classifies chest X-ray images into **Normal**, **Pneumonia**, and **Tuberculosis (TB)** classes.
-The project includes:
+Build a machine learning system to classify chest X-ray images into **Normal**, **Pneumonia**, and **Tuberculosis (TB)** classes, with model explainability and a user-friendly web app.

-* Training a deep learning model (e.g., DenseNet121, ResNet50)
-* Using **Grad-CAM** to visualize decision regions (explainability)
-* Creating an interactive web app to upload images and get predictions

 ---

 ## 🔍 Problem Statement

-Chest-related diseases like Pneumonia and TB are leading causes of illness and death globally, especially in rural areas with a shortage of radiologists.
+Chest-related diseases like Pneumonia and TB are leading causes of illness and death globally, especially in areas with a shortage of radiologists.
 An AI-powered tool that can **automatically detect signs of lung disease** from chest X-rays can assist healthcare workers in early screening and triage.

 ---